PandoraPFA/LArMachineLearningData/scripts/deep_learning/shower_growing/README.md

 #### Exporting to Torchscript

-`export_to_torchscript.py` does this with the option to validate the export (this takes a long time).
+`export_to_torchscript.py` does what it says with the option to validate the export (this takes a long time).
 The flag `--use_chunked_similarity_forward` is recommended, this performs the similarity MLP inference is serial chunks, which is the correct thing to do for CPU inference.
 Memory usage can be very high if this is not set.

 ### Notes on Code